Abs0lute-Zer0/AbsoluteZero.github.io/index.md

 **Rationale:**  Option three is the cheapest and has the same functionality as the rest of the sensors.

+For more details, please see [Appendix F: Component Selection](ComponentSelection.md)

 ## Microcontroller Selection

 | Design Considerations | PIC18F27Q10 |